Lagash: Nam-mahani

+Under the Ur III Empire

+Under the control of Ur, the Lagash state (Lagash, Girsu, and Nigin) were the largest and most prosperous province of the empire.
+Such was its importance that the second highest official in the empire, the Grand Vizier, resided there.
+The name of one governor of Lagash under Ur is known, Ir-Nanna.
+After the fifth year of the last Ur III ruler, Ibbi-Sin, his year name was no longer used at Lagash, indicating Ur no longer controlled that city.

 Archaeology

 Lagash is one of the largest archaeological sites in the region, measuring roughly 3.5 kilometers north to south and 1.5 kilometers east to west though is relatively low being only 6 meters above the plain level at maximum.
-A drone survey determined that Lagash developed on four marsh islands some of which were gated.
+Much of the older area is under the current water table and not available for research.
+A drone survey posited that Lagash developed on four marsh islands some of which were gated, but the notion that the city was marsh-based is in contention.
 Estimates of its area range from 400 to 600 ha.
 The site is divided by the bed of a canal/river, which runs diagonally through the mound.
 The site was first excavated, for six weeks, by Robert Koldewey in 1887.

 It was inspected during a survey of the area by Thorkild Jacobsen and Fuad Safar in 1953, finding the first evidence of its identification as Lagash.
 The major polity in the region of al-Hiba and Tello had formerly been identified as ŠIR.BUR.LA (Shirpurla).

 Tell Al-Hiba was again explored in five seasons of excavation between 1968 and 1976 by a team from the Metropolitan Museum of Art and the Institute of Fine Arts of New York University.
 The team was led by Vaughn E. Crawford, and included Donald P. Hansen and Robert D. Biggs.
 Twelve archaeological layers were found with the bottom 9 being Early Dynastic and the lowest under the water table.
 The primary focus was the excavation of the temple Ibgal of Inanna and the temple Bagara of Ningirsu, as well as an associated administrative area.
 The team returned 12 years later, in 1990, for a sixth and final season of excavation led by D. P. Hansen.
-The work primarily involved areas adjacent to an, as yet, unexcavated temple Ibgal of the goddess Inanna in the southwest edge of the city.
-The Bagara temple of Ningirsu was also worked on.
-Both were built by Early Dynastic III king Eannatum.
+The work focused on “Area G” between the previously-excavated temple Ibgal of the goddess Inanna in the southwest edge of the city and the Bagara temple of Ningirsu, both of which were built by Early Dynastic III king Eannatum.
 Temples to the goddesses Gatumdag, Nanshe, and Bau are known to have existed but have not yet been found.
-A canal linked linked the E-ninnu temple of Ningirsu at Girsu, the E-sirara temple of Nanshe at Nigin, and the Bagara temple at Lagash, the three cities being part of one large state.
+A canal linked the E-ninnu temple of Ningirsu at Girsu, the E-sirara temple of Nanshe at Nigin, and the Bagara temple at Lagash, the three cities being part of one large state.
 In 1984 a surface survey found that most finds were from the Early Dynastic III period.
 Small amounts of Uruk, Jemdet Nasr, Isin-Larsa, Old Babylonian and Kassite shards were found in isolated areas.